How lax rules, missed warnings led to Japan's second coronavirus cruise-ship hot spot

 That makes it one of Japan’s biggest clusters, according to Reuters calculations based on Oxford University data.

-The Costa Atlantica and the Diamond Princess are both ultimately operated by Florida-based Carnival Corp.
+The Costa Atlantica and the Diamond Princess are both ultimately operated by Florida-based Carnival Corp (CCL.N).

 “Sick crew members should be fully treated at local hospitals, but healthy crew should be returned to their home countries as soon as possible,” said Takanori Hamasaki, head of a local residents’ association.